miguelcollette/audio_clustering/README.md

   - audio_clustering.py : defines what the user will do, asks for the folder that needs clustering and executes the 3 functions of audio_analysis.py.
 If you use different folders, do change the folders to use for comparison.

-An dataset music_speech is also given.
+A dataset music_speech is also given.
 The 3 folders of interest in it are music_wav where music files are stored, speech_wav where speech files are stored and all where the combination of the previous two is stored.

 ## Execution